 Peacefully located in suburban Adelaide, the centre is a 20 room facility that is staffed 24 hours, every day of the year.
 The Vinnies Women's Crisis Centre is a unique model in crisis intervention.
 An innovative accommodation/services combination, it ensures women have support, safety and peace of mind for sound decision making within a calm, child friendly environment.

 Guests must be referred by government and agency channels, which include the domestic violence help line and the South Australian Police.
 The Vinnies Women's Crisis Centre is unable to accept private bookings.

 Additional funds are needed for initial fit-out of rooms and on going operation.
 To find out more or enquire about corporate partnerships or sponsorship of a room please contact the Society on (08) 8112 8700.

 Who can access this service?

-The Vinnies Women's Crisis Centre will accept referrals through existing government and crisis agencies.
-Women and their children are welcome and pets are supported.
+The Vinnies Women's Crisis Centre accepts referrals through existing government and crisis agencies.
+Women, children and pets are welcome.

 What is provided at the Vinnies Women's Crisis Centre?

 Staff are trained community workers and compassionate to the emotional and practical needs of women experiencing crisis.

 The Vinnies Women's Crisis Centre provides all meals and serviced rooms, together with kitchen, laundry and computer facilities for guests' use.
 A children's play room and manicured gardens complete the tranquil setting.
 Assistance with transport, childminding and other practical services are provided when possible, together with in-house access to St Vincent de Paul Society services, including clothing and other assistance.

 Above: From left, Centre manager, Penny Ogden, with Nick Reade (CEO BankSA & Vinnies Women's Crisis Centre Ambassador) and Cathy Beaton, Vinnies State President.
 Image taken in the gardens of the new centre.